Mary never in a million years thought this could happen to her.

 Now Mary’s left with a totaled car and a mountain of bills she can’t afford to pay.
 All because of one overlooked decision.

-What happened to Mary isn’t rare anymore.
+What happened to Mary isn't rare anymore.
 Texas families are changing.
+And some insurance agents are actually coaching honest Texans to fudge this information about teen drivers.

 And while that may help financially in the short term, it can create a real mess when it comes to your auto insurance rates.